Collaboration underpins delivery of digital exhibits for major UK science centre

 This totally different kind of user testing had some drawbacks but it definitely proved to have some strengths.
 For instance, it was found that topics which were sensitive, such as those about health or about the soul, were explored to a greater depth when online than at the venue, and there is a greater possibility to be inclusive by interviewing people who may not be readily able to visit the science centre in person.

 Calvium’s Dr. Jo Morrison and WTC’s Rose O’Reilly reflected upon this experience at the MCG’s Museums+Tech conference 2020 where they presented ‘User Research in a time of Uncertainty’.
-They are presently designing a hybrid research model for future research practice.
+They are currently designing a hybrid research model for future research practice.

 A new visual language